beneopp/Genomic_Analysis/README.md

 # Introduction to Study

 The following code was used for a study that analyzed the effects of vitamin D on preeclampsia for pregnant women (Mirzakhani et al. 2016).
 Study participants were divided into two groups: one group was given a daily dose 400 IU of vitamin D and the other group was given a daily dose of 4,400 IU of vitamin D. Blood samples of patients were collected and expression of mRNA and miRNA genes were investigated.
-Both groups were further divided by Whether the women were diagonosed with preeclampsia.
+Both groups were further divided by whether the women were diagonosed with preeclampsia.

 # Outline of Code